-If tenants are experiencing difficulties paying for their water usage, they may contact their landlord or lessor who may be willing to negotiate a payment arrangement.
+If tenants are experiencing difficulties paying for their water usage, they may contact their landlord who may be willing to negotiate a payment arrangement.

 The Residential Tenancy Authority (RTA) is a Queensland Government authority that provides information and services related to residential tenancies.
 They also provide a free and impartial dispute resolution service.
 For more information, call 1300 366 311 or visit the RTA website.

 Tenants Queensland offers tenancy advice, support or individual advocacy through their Queensland Statewide Tenancy Advice and Referral Service (QSTARS).
 Visit their website or call them on 1300 744 263.